plantcad/plantcad-dev/README.md

 # ├── To submit a job:		sky exec pc-dev yaml_file
 # ├── To stop the cluster:	sky stop pc-dev
 # └── To teardown the cluster:	sky down pc-dev

-# Set the Ray address of the cluster for any future, local commands
-# - The Ray address is stored in a file in the cluster's temp/working directory
-#   and can be retrieved with `cat /tmp/ray_pc-dev/ray_current_cluster`
-# - A SkyPilot command for this, `sky status --ip pc-dev`, would be better
-#   for this except that it returns the public IP rather than the private IP
-#   stored by Ray
-export RAY_GCS_ADDRESS=$(ssh pc-dev cat /tmp/ray_pc-dev/ray_current_cluster)

 # View the ray dashboard for the new cluster on your local machine
 # to ensure that all nodes came online as expected